Juan-Nathan/wvs-confidence-analysis/README.md

 - `VPolitics` (political interest), `VReligion` (religiosity), and `TNeighbourhood` (trust in neighbors) were the most reliable predictors across Romania, its peer cluster, and the global group.

 ### Effectiveness of clustering:
-- Regression models fitted to Romania's peer group (based on external indicators) produced predictor patterns that closely matched those in Romania, more so than models based on all other countries.
+- The regression model fitted to Romania's peer group (based on external indicators) produced predictor patterns that more closely matched Romania's than the model based on all other countries combined.
 - This confirms that the clustering approach was effective, improving the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.

 ### 🚀 How to Run